dovholuknf/foundryvtt-zrok-bootstrapper/README.md

 This makes it **highly** unlikely for random people to find your Foundry server, it won't be scannable by traditional port scanning.
 Still you should follow the Foundry VTT best practices for securing your game.
 Use strong passwords, etc.

-Another nice bonus is that with zrok, you'll be getting HTTPS/TLS for free since https://zrok.io or the selfhosted zrok instances will enable it.
+Another nice bonus is that with zrok, you'll be getting HTTPS/TLS for free since https://zrok.io or the self-hosted zrok instances will enable it.
 This option is great for most people since it will make it very easy to expose your Foundry VTT server without needing to setup TLS and without needing to figure out how to forward ports in your firewall.
 You can also run this from anywhere, even if you pick your laptop/pc up and move it.
 You won't have to deal with IP addresses, dynamic DNS, etc.